mflova/flake8-numba/README.md

 [WORK IN PROGRESS, ALPHA VERSION]

-Improve your Python development experience with `flake8-numba`.
-This plugin integrates with Flake8 to provide comprehensive code analysis for projects that make use of `numba`.
-Catch potential errors and enhance code quality effortlessly with `flake8-numba`.
+Improve your Python development experience with flake8-numba.
+This plugin integrates with Flake8 to provide comprehensive code analysis for projects that make use of numba.
+When working with numba, many errors are not discovered until the code is run.
+However, many of these issues can be perfectly caught by performing some basic syntactical analysis.
+This tool helps you catch potential errors and enhance code quality effortlessly.

 ## Installation